 The best way to ensure that your Spinone puppy grows up to a healthy adult dog is to make sure you get them from a reputable breeder.

 If you are looking for a puppy in the United States, a good place to start is to visit the website of the Spinone Club of America and choose a breeder who abides by the SCA’s Code of Conduct.
-The code of conduct prohibits sales of puppies to pet stores or wholesalers and spells out the breeder’s responsibilities to the breed and buyers.
+The code of conduct prohibits the sale of puppies to pet stores or wholesalers and spells out the breeder’s responsibilities to the breed and buyers.
 The Spinone is an uncommon breed, so you may have a wait of six months or more before a puppy is available.

 You might also consider an adult dog from a shelter or a rescue group.
 Many of the health problems in Spinone aren’t apparent in puppyhood, but by adopting an older dog, most of them can be ruled out.
 Also, Spinone can live 12 to 14 years, so an adult dog will still be a part of your family for a long time to come.